It's a good day to be an BCE Inc. (BCE) shareholder - The Dwinnex

-As of close of business last night, BCE Inc.’s stock clocked out at 42.80, up 4.98% from its previous closing price of $40.77.
-In other words, the price has increased by $+2.03 from its previous closing price.
-On the day, 2221124 shares were traded.
-BCE reached its highest trading level at $42.92 during the session, while it also had its lowest trading level at $39.88.
+As of close of business last night, BCE Inc.’s stock clocked out at 42.96, down -1.01% from its previous closing price of $43.40.
+In other words, the price has decreased by $+1.08 from its previous closing price.
+On the day, 860838 shares were traded.
+BCE stock price reached its highest trading level at $43.47 during the session, while it also had its lowest trading level at $42.42.

 Top 5 Cheap Stocks to Own Right Now